 We didn’t pay too much attention to the technical specs of the air purifiers, instead preferring to focus on their features.
 We wanted easy to use air purifiers, either ones with very few controls or ones that would do all the hard work for you with auto modes.
-We paid attention to whether the air purifiers were backed by the National Asthma Council Australia's Sensitive Choice programme – more on that below.
-Handy features, like timers, remote controls and night-mode, were considered nice-to-haves.
-Finally, we wanted a good range of prices that would suit those looking for very affordable air purifiers to those willing to pay over $1,000 for one.
+We paid attention to whether the air purifiers were backed by the National Asthma Council Australia's Sensitive Choice programme.
+This programme lets you know which products are more asthma and allergy aware.

 This gave us 7 air purifiers we think are worth considering.

 The best air purifier for most

 Serious about clean air?
 The Ausclimate Winix ZERO+ PRO 5 Stage Air Purifier boasts a 5-stage air filtration system, which includes a true HEPA filter, a dedicated pet filter, and a pre-filter.
 It also has an auto mode, sleep mode, 4 fan speeds and plenty of happy Aussie fans.

 5 stages of air filtration

 Which should get the air in a room up to 50m2 feeling pure and clean.

 Sensitive to your pet or want to help protect them against viruses?
 Ausclimate reckons this is the only air purifier on the Australian market with a dedicated pet filter.